-See "Changing network packet sizes" on page 22 for an explanation of this process.
+See the Performance and Tuning Series: Basics for an explanation of this process.

 Keeping cursors open across commits and rollbacks

 ANSI closes cursors at the conclusion of each transaction.
 Transact-SQL provides the set option close on endtran for applications that must meet ANSI behavior.
 By default, however, this option is turned off.
 Unless you must meet ANSI requirements, leave this option off to maintain concurrency and throughput.